Anti-Catholicism in Norway: After the Trial

 A decree dated 28 February 1624 made it explicitly illegal for Jesuits and monks to be in the country.
 Offenders risked the death penalty, and those who supported the Jesuits or monks by providing lodging or food risked severe punishment.
 In 1646 the regulations were somewhat relaxed, as foreign sailors were then allowed to practice their religion at three dedicated locations, in Oslo Old Town, Nordnes and Christianssand.
+But during the reigns of Christian IV`s son Frederick III and grandson Christian V, laws against Catholicism became more strict.

 After 1814

 After the dissolution of Denmark-Norway in 1814, the new Norwegian Constitution of 1814 did not grant religious freedom, as it stated that Jews and Jesuits were denied entrance to Norway.
 It also stated that attendance in a Lutheran church was compulsory, effectively banning Catholics.
 The ban on Catholicism was lifted in 1842, and the ban on Jews was lifted in 1851.
 At first, there were multiple restrictions on the practice of Catholicism and only foreign citizens were allowed to practice (including the then Queen of Sweden and Norway Josephine of Leuchtenberg).
 The first post-reformation parish was founded in 1843, Catholics were only allowed to celebrate Mass in this one parish.
 In 1845 most restrictions on non-Lutheran Christian denominations were lifted, and Catholics were now allowed to practice their religion freely, but monasticism and Jesuits were first allowed as late as 1897 and 1956 respectively.